NYUAppSec/appsec_hw4/README.md

 5. Which of these two Intents is the proper way to do an Intent?

 As the last question above hinted, one of these two Intents is not correct.
-Fix the incorrect Intent, then in 3 sentences or fewer discuss in difference.txt which file you modified and why.
+Fix the incorrect Intent, then in three sentences or fewer discuss in difference.txt which file you modified and why.

 ## Part 2.2: Shutting out the world